gliese1337/AyamelResourceApiExamples/README.md

 ### [l2Data] ###

-	throw new RuntimeException("THIS NEEDS WORK, WE DON'T KNOW WHAT WE'RE DOING WITH THIS YET, AND IT'S CRITICAL.");
+	THIS NEEDS WORK, WE DON'T KNOW WHAT WE'RE DOING WITH THIS YET, AND IT'S CRITICAL.

 ### [content] ###